-A stated amount is the value that you place on your vehicle and provide to Progressive.
-If you sold your vehicle today, the stated amount is the price you would ask the buyer to pay.
+A stated amount is the value that you place on your vehicle and provide to your insurer.
+It’s the price you’d ask a buyer to pay if you sold your car today.

-At Progressive, we think that a stated amount allows you to customize your policy to reflect your vehicle's true worth.
-A stated amount incorporates the condition of your vehicle, and it allows you to cover the value of any special equipment or upgrades you've added.
+The stated amount allows you to customize your commercial auto insurance to reflect your vehicle's worth.
+It also takes the condition of your vehicle into account and includes special equipment or upgrades you’ve added to your business’s car or truck.

 How to determine a stated amount